 This policy has been developed to ensure that all adults in the federation of St. Edmund's & St. Patrick's R.C.
 Primary Schools are working together to safeguard and promote the welfare of children and young people.
 We adhere to the DfE guidance 'KCSIE, Section 4', when dealing with allegations made against staff, including supply staff and volunteers.
-This policy has been reviewed by the pay & performance committee on 04/11/23, approved & ratified by the Full Governing Body on 11/10/2023 and then reviewed and discussed with staff.
-This policy was published on 12/10/2023 and will be reviewed annually.
+This policy has been reviewed, approved & ratified by the Full Governing Body on 11/12/2024 and during the same period reviewed and discussed with staff.
+This policy was published on 12/12/2024 and will be reviewed annually.